olmesm/pi-radio/walkthrough/Setup-Pi.md

     [Download the Lite Raspbian](https://www.raspberrypi.org/downloads/raspbian/) release - I'm using Jessie Lite (November 2016).
 Instructions to set it up are on the website.

     Since I'm going headless and too lazy to get a keyboard, you will need to enable SSH on boot.
-Do this by placing a blank file saved with the name `ssh` on the SD card boot partition.
+Do this by placing a blank file saved with the name `ssh` - no extension, on the SD card boot partition.

     Finally plug in the pi to your router, slip in the SD card, FINALLY power it on.